munificent/craftinginterpreters/book/representing-code.md

 ML, short for "metalanguage" was created by Robin Milner and friends and forms one of the main branches in the great programming language family.
-Its children include SML, Caml, OCaml, Haskell, and F#, and even Scala, F#, Rust, and Swift bear a strong resemblence.
+Its children include SML, Caml, OCaml, Haskell, and F#.
+Even Scala, F#, Rust, and Swift bear a strong resemblance.

 Much like Lisp, it is one of those languages that is so full of good ideas that language designers today are still rediscovering them over forty years later.